jjodl/cp4i-pot-public-v3/Kafka/Kafka-Experience/Lab_2/ReadMe.md

 We will do this by running the following command.

 <code>
-keytool -importkeystore -srckeystore es-cert.p12 -srcstoretype PKCS12 -destkeystore es-cert.jks -deststoretype JKS -srcstorepass XXXXXXX -deststorepass XXXXXX -noprompt
+/usr/bin/keytool -importkeystore -srckeystore es-cert.p12 -srcstoretype PKCS12 -destkeystore es-cert.jks -deststoretype JKS -srcstorepass XXXXXXX -deststorepass XXXXXX -noprompt
 </code>

 We will first open a terminal window.
 Next cd to the Downloads directory.
 If you do a ls es-cert* command you should see the es-demo.p12 cert you just download.